turbonomic/reporting-docs/page/config/external-timescale-ORIGINAL.md

 ​
 These properties have the following meanings:
 ​
-* `shouldProvisionDatabase`: Determintes whether Turbonomic will attempt to provision any database in scope of the the definition.
+* `shouldProvisionDatabase`: Determines whether Turbonomic will attempt to provision any database in scope of the definition.
 This is `true` by default for the Embedded Reporting databases in order to support the default behavior of provisioning all databases and users during initial startup.
 * `shouldProvisionUser`: Determines whether Turbonomic will attempt to provision any logins in